×

 Example:

-Shared rubrics keep evaluations steady across regions.
-If variance creeps in, a ten-minute calibration with paired examples gets reviewers back in sync.
+Shared rubrics maintain consistent evaluations across regions.
+If scores begin to diverge, a brief calibration session using paired examples brings reviewers back into alignment.

 Let's discuss how you can benefit from AI-driven